A life science careers blog for early career researchers

-To add to this existing data, and aid evidence-based career guidance for life scientists, the EMBL Fellows’ Career Service previously ran a survey focused on what competencies [knowledge and behaviours] are used most by (former) life scientists working in a wide range of academic and non-academic careers.
+To add to this existing data, and aid evidence-based career guidance for life scientists, the EMBL Fellows’ Career Service launched a survey at the end of 2020 focused on what competencies [knowledge and behaviours] are used most by (former) life scientists working in a wide range of academic and non-academic careers.
 There were two major aims of the survey.
-Firstly, to validate a competency framework focused on ‘classical’ research careers; and secondly to map this framework to other career areas and help life scientists to identify career areas that match their skills.
+Firstly, to validate a competency framework focused on ‘classical’ research careers; and secondly to map a modified version of the framework to other career areas and help scientists to identify careers that match their strengths.

 Most commonly used competencies

 Respondents were asked to select a maximum of six competencies that they use most in their role.
 They could select from a list of 17 competencies.
 This set of competencies was identified through interviews with EMBL group leaders in the frame of ‘classical’ research careers and can be seen in Figure 1.

 For respondents in non-research-group-leader roles, the same 17 competencies were included, but some descriptions were adapted to provide a broader description (e.g. ‘scientific writing’, replaced with simply ‘writing’).

 Not unexpectedly, there was a lot of variation in competencies selected, even with the same career area.
 Several respondents also noted in the comments that they are using many of the competencies they learned as a PhD + postdoc on a daily basis, making choosing just six difficult.